 - 3 cups old-fashioned oats

-- Preheat oven to 350°F. Line an 8" x 8" baking dish with parchment paper, allowing excess to hang out along two opposite sides to more easily lift the bars out of the pan later on.
-Spray parchment-lined pan with cooking spray and set aside.
+- Preheat oven to 350°F. Line a 9" x 9" baking dish with parchment paper, allowing excess to hang out along two opposite sides to more easily lift the bars out of the pan later on.
+Spray the parchment-lined pan with a brief spray cooking spray and set aside.

 - Add milk, pumpkin puree, eggs, maple syrup, and vanilla extract to a large mixing bowl and whisk well until smooth and combined.

 - Add coconut/brown sugar, baking powder, cinnamon, ginger, nutmeg, allspice, cloves, and salt and stir/whisk to break up the sugar and mix everything evenly.
-Stir in oats, nuts, and raisins or whatever other fruit you're using.
+Stir in oats, nuts, and raisins (or whatever other fruit you're using) until evenly combined.

 - Pour out the mixture into the prepared pan and bake for 45 minutes, or until the center has set and the edges are turning golden brown.
-Let cool completely before slicing into bars.
+Let the baked oatmeal cool completely before slicing into bars.
 Serve with a drizzle of maple syrup (if you like)!